binury/Toes.ChalkPlusPlus/README.md

 6. To fill, equip the chalk/color you'd like to apply, select `fill` mode from the menu, and click on the color/area you wish to fill

+7. You can erase chalk _without ever needing to equip your eraser item_ by pressing the `E` key.
+   Any mode transformations will still be respected, while erasing

 ## Options

 Chalk++ options can be changed in-game using the Tacklebox UI in settings